The Mark of Zorro chapter 12 A Visit

 It was a concession to ask her, and Lolita realized that she was granted this unusual favor because of Don Diego’s wooing.
 She hesitated some time before answering.

 “I believe it will be all right,” she said.
-“I should like to visit the pueblo, for we see scarcely anybody here at the hacienda.
+“I should like to visit the , for we see scarcely anybody here at the hacienda.
 But people may talk concerning Don Diego and myself.”

 “Nonsense!” exploded.
 “Could there be anything more natural than that we should visit the Vegas, since our blood is almost as good as theirs and better than that of others?”